anira-project/anira/docs/sphinx/usage.rst

   anchor) or when the channel counts differ, ``prepare`` refuses it with ``ANIRA_ERROR_CONFIG`` naming ``on_miss``.
-  ``ANIRA_MISS_HOLD_LAST`` repeats the last block the output delivered (one block-sized buffer per output channel, allocated at prepare) and the latest value of a Static output.
+  ``ANIRA_MISS_HOLD_LAST`` repeats the last block the output delivered (one block-sized buffer per output channel, allocated at prepare).
+  The policies speak about Streamed outputs.
+They define nothing for a Static output, which is the handler's stored value, the latest the model produced, on a delivered block and on a missed one alike (section 3.2, *Static tensors*).
   ``ANIRA_MISS_ZEROS`` delivers silence, what the 2.x runtime did: the contract a 2.x document upgrades to carries it, and so do the bundled RAVE encoder and decoder files (one audio channel against four latents).
 Every other bundled contract file keeps the default.